lakehq/sail/docs/guide/deployment/kubernetes.md

 :::

-Then create the Kubernetes resources using the following command.
+Create the Kubernetes resources using the following command.
 The Sail Spark Connect server runs as a Kubernetes deployment, and the gRPC port is exposed as a Kubernetes service.

 ```bash